howl-editor/howl/site/source/doc/api/ui/editor.md

 Contains the currently active [line][Line], i.e. the line that the cursor is currently positioned on.
 Read-only.

+### has_focus

+True if the editor is currently focused, and false otherwise.

 ### horizontal_scrollbar

 A boolean controlling whether the editor shows a horizontal scrollbar or not.